rayaman/multi/README.md

 # multi Version: 1.8.6 (System Threaded Job Queues gets an update!)

+**NOTE: I have been studying a lot about threading in the past few weeks and have some awesome additions in store!
+They will take a while to come out though.
+The goal of the library is still to provide a simple and efficient way to multi task in lua**

 In Changes you'll find documentation for(In Order):
 - System Threaded Job Queues
 - New mainloop functions